You’re going for the romance factor, windy alleys, canals and picture ops.

 Gelateria Mela Verde A small and delicious gelato spot with seasonal flavors. $ Castello

 Al Squero A small bacaro that’s good to stand and eat or sit and drink on a small side canal.
-It closes early so it’s good to go around lunch for polpette/crostini with lardo or for a pre-dinner snack and drink.
-Most foods sell out by 7:30/8pm — they are delicious!
-It’s a quiet and peaceful spot.
-Even if the foods are sold out, you can still get some drinks and sit on the edge of the canal outside. $ Dorsoduro
+It closes early, so go around lunch for polpette/crostini with lardo or for a pre-dinner snack and drink.
+Most foods sell out by 7:30/8pm as they are delicious!
+Even if most of the foods are sold out, you can still get some drinks and sit on the edge of the canal outside. $ Dorsoduro

 Al Casin Dei Nobili This is in that same area but more inland and away from the canal.
 Great pastas and salads but on the cusp of being a bit touristy.
-If you’re in the area and need lunch/dinner, then it’s great to sit in the little courtyard, but I wouldn’t trek out of your way to go there. $$ Dorsoduro
+If you’re in the area and need lunch/dinner, then it’s great to sit in the little courtyard but don’t trek out of your way to go there. $$ Dorsoduro